 Users of ICE Swap Rate settings in respect of which LIBOR serves as the floating leg for the relevant interest rate swaps should note the section on our LIBOR webpage headed “The Future of LIBOR”.
 The FCA has stated its intention that "it would no longer be necessary for it to persuade or compel the panel banks to submit to LIBOR after year-end 2021".
 The FCA and other official sector bodies have made various announcements regarding the need to be prepared for transition from LIBOR to alternative rates by year-end 2021, and market participants have been strongly advised to ensure they are ready for this transition.

-There can be no certainty or guarantee that IBA will publish any LIBOR settings after year-end 2021, for use in LIBOR-linked swaps or otherwise.
-As a result, there can be no certainty or guarantee that those ICE Swap Rate settings in respect of which LIBOR serves as the floating leg for the relevant interest rate swaps will be able to be published after that date.
+Because of the potential for LIBOR settings to cease and/or cease to be able to be used in interest rate swaps following year-end 2021, there can be no certainty or guarantee that those ICE Swap Rate settings in respect of which LIBOR serves as the floating leg for the relevant interest rate swaps will be able to be published after that date.

 IBA uses multiple, randomised snapshots of market data taken during a short window before calculation.
 This enhances the benchmark's robustness and reliability by protecting against attempted manipulation and temporary aberrations in the underlying market.